micronuria/envisdim_ml/code/Original_files_preprocess/Sequences_preprocess.md

 tag3    TGAGCCGCCTTCGCCACTGGTGTTCCTCCAAATATCTACGAATTTCACCTCTACACTTGGAATT        64      10.50
 ```

-Once primers presence is confirmed, remove concatenated files
+Once primers presence is confirmed, remove concatenated files:

 ```{bash}
 $ rm -r envdimR*.fastq
 ```

-## Trim primers
+### Trim primers

-To trim primers from fastq sequences I use Mothur [@Schloss2009].
+To trim primers from fastq sequences, use Mothur.

 To use Mothur, sequences must be transformed from fastq file to fasta+qual files: